Unrooted non-binary tree-based phylogenetic networks: Results

-Now, we show that $n \leq 2k$ for $k \geq 2$.
+Next, we need to show that $n \leq 2k$ for $k \geq 2$.
 Recall that an unrooted tree on $n$ vertices has $n-1$ edges.
-As $N^u$ is a level-$k$ network, at most $k$ edges have to be removed from $B$ to obtain a tree.
+As $N$ is a level-$k$ network, at most $k$ edges have to be removed from $B$ to obtain a tree.
 Thus, $m - (n-1) \leq k$.
 In other words, $m \leq k+n-1$.
 Using the lower bound for $m$ from above, we derive